 The VIM Model emphasizes the use of medical and non-medical volunteers in an inclusive, welcoming environment.
 VIM’s “Culture of Caring” recognizes the strengths of those in need and respects their dignity.
 VIM clinics offer their services free of charge to patients and do not bill third party payers.

-Since 1993, VIM has assisted in the development of 112 clinics for the uninsured.
+Since 1993, VIM has assisted in the development of 114 clinics for the uninsured.
 These facilities have provided expanded access to quality health care for low income people throughout the country.
-Today, nearly 90 clinics continue to follow the VIM free clinic model.
-There is an enduring interest in this distinctive health care model, with more than 20 new sites in development.
+Today, 90 clinics continue to follow the VIM free clinic model.
+There is an enduring interest in this distinctive health care model, with more than a dozen new sites in development.

 “May we have eyes to see those rendered invisible and excluded,